 This book provides personal and professional testimony to the meaningfulness and effectiveness of a broad spectrum CBT approach, whether for self-help or for professional therapy.
 The reader will see how mental ill-health can develop insidiously from simple ignorance and lack of support.
 Recovery is entirely possible, although not always quick and easy.
 But the experience can make you stronger.

 A Psychologist’s Childhood takes the reader through the author’s own experience of mental health problems during adolescence.
 In addition, he now gives his psychological analysis of these events, with lessons to be learned.
-This is a unique account, both historical and professional, that proves interesting for anyone with an interest in mental health and CBT as well as fans of his first book, From Tests to Therapy.
+This is a unique account, both historical and professional, that proves interesting for anyone with an interest in mental health and CBT as well as fans of his first book, From Tests to Therapy (Matador, 2011).